 To look up who’s in jail at Whitman County Jail you will need to visit their web site and perform an inmate search.

 The Whitman County Jail Inmate Roster is an online list of persons who have been arrested and are in custody, including current status, bail amount (if applicable), and visiting schedule.
 You can find information about anybody booked or discharged in the past 24-hour period.
 Jail inmates are listed in alphabetical order by last name.
 You’ll be able to find their inmate information quicker if you’ve got the arrestee’s full name, birth date, or inmate ID Number.

 If the person you’re searching for may be incarcerated at a different jail you will want to look here: Other Jails in Washington

 A mugshot, also called a jail processing photograph, is a picture taken by the police when you get processed at jail intake.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your name and intake number will appear on the photos, and they’re kept on file at the jail.

 Mugshots of people who have been arrested can be found on the website, or you can go in person to the Whitman County Jail.
 When you search for mugshots on the website you will have to input their full name, and an arrest date, if you have one.

 How To Get Your Mugshot Removed

 Are you trying to figure out what to do in order to get your mugshot erased from the Whitman County Jail site?
 This may not be possible, since your mugshot is a public record.
 To get your mugshot taken down you have to file a Petition to Expunge in court.
 Basically, this means that all of your arrest records would be sealed, and unavailable to the public.
 It is difficult to do this, and you will most likely need the services of a lawyer.